kbase/relation_engine_importers/README.md

-# Genbank to ArangoDB
+# Biochemistry data importer for ArangoDB

-This is an experimental utility that takes Genbank files and imports them into an ArangoDB graph.
+This is an experimental utility that imports biochemistry data and into an ArangoDB graph.

 ## Usage

 Have a running ArangoDB server on `localhost:8529`

+All import actions are "upserts", meaning the entries are inserted if they don't exist, and are updated if they already exist.

 ### Importing a genome